 Nerves may contain motor fibers that innervate the muscles, sensory fibers that are responsible for sensations, such as touch, temperature or pain, or autonomic fibers that innervate blood vessels, regulate blood pressure, the heart rate or control bladder muscles.
 Any nerve may have a combination of all three fiber types, but motor and sensory fibers are better represented in peripheral nerves, which translates into motor and sensory deficiencies in peripheral neuropathy.

 What Are The Signs And Symptoms Of Neuropathy?

-Patients may have diverse sensory symptoms and the descriptions may vary, but they generally involve some combination of these symptoms and sensations.
+Patients are diverse and so are their symptoms.
+You may have several symptoms from this list all at the same time.
 The onset is usually gradual, but spontaneous symptoms may also occur.
 Frequently, it is possible to achieve long-lasting remission of symptoms or a substantial reduction of pain and physical distress through non-invasive therapies, such as:

 What Causes Neuropathy?

 Neuropathy may be caused by: